astramieri/oracle-forms/docs/running_a_form.md

 # Running a Form Application

-The URL to invoke an Oracle Form application has the following format:
+The URL to invoke an Oracle Forms application has the following format:

     https://<host>:<port>/forms/frmservlet[?<parameters>]